Vaporjawn/websites/README.md

 # websites
-Websites that i coded myself
+Websites that I coded myself

 #How to run website template